cloudgenera/cloud-questions-web-plugin/UPGRADE-1.x-2.0.md

 **IF your CloudDemand installation is NOT highly customized**, we recommend that you simply:
   - Download the latest version of `scripts/clouddemand.js` into your existing CloudDemand installation, being mindful of any small customizations you want to carryover to the updated library.

-  - Perform ONLY the steps in the [CloudDemand HTML Front-end Changes](#cloudDemand-html-frontend-changes) section.
+  - Perform ONLY the steps in the [CloudDemand HTML Front-end Changes](#clouddemand-html-front-end-changes) section.

-### CloudDemand HTML Front-end Changes
+## CloudDemand HTML Front-end Changes

+### Change #1

-1. Update references to the CloudDemand invocation in your CloudDemand front-end page, template, or blade.
+Update references to the CloudDemand invocation in your CloudDemand front-end page, template, or blade.

   Find:
   ```javascript